zack-overflow/Data-Science-for-Jeopardy/README.md

 # Data-Science-for-Jeopardy
 Analysis of jeopardy data from J-archive.
+Scraping inspired largely by [this wonderful project](https://github.com/kiernann/whatr).